 But although SEO is not terribly difficult, it does require a deep understanding of the industry’s best practices and how to implement it.
 You want to ensure that you’re taking care of all possible loose ends, lest one of the things you miss ends up punishing you.

 I hope you enjoyed us busting these myths to give you some thought on what to look for with your SEO investment.
-As I said above, please call me, Alex, on 1300 596 636 if you need more information.
-I’d love to help you with your digital marketing and SEO.
+As I said above, please call us on 1300 596 636 if you need more information.
+We’d love to help you with your digital marketing and SEO.